 This has created a real sense of teamwork/team bonding and benefitted staff in their overall mental health and wellbeing.
-The Mindfulness sessions allow time and space for staff to look after themselves in a safe and outside space offers a place of reflection/quiet and to enjoy a break outdoors.
+The Mindfulness sessions allow time and space for staff to look after themselves in a safe and comfortable environment.
+The break outdoors.
 All of this allows staff to provide a better-quality service.

-"These projects have created a real buzz and enthusiasm amongst the staff team". amwork/team bonding mental health and as allow time and lives in a safe and comfortable environment.
-The
+"These projects have created a real buzz and enthusiasm amongst the staff team".